Case study examples of machine learning we have applied to real estate ad technology

 In online marketing little is known about an individual’s property preferences upon first ad impression.

-- Whom do you market which property to?
+- To whom do you market which property?

 - How do you market the correct property to the correct person and maximize Return On Investment (ROI)?